fellesverkstedet/fabricatable-machines/Module development/linear_guide/readme.md

 - The 3D print warped a with.
 So even when the raceways were machined to decent precision, the channels for the balls to return was still a bit off.
 - It is challenging to align the printed part precicely on the milling machine
 - Elephants foot and other artifacts on the 3D prints makes a challenge *(this can be partially solved with chamfers, fillets and oversized holes)*
-- Milling PLA is tricky *But multiple passes and some rubbing/cleaning by hand helps)*
+- Milling PLA is tricky *(multiple passes and some rubbing/cleaning by hand helps make smooth raceway)*

 ### How to make
 *coming soon*